sbrl/Hackathon202203-Project-3/README.md

 sudo pip3 install -r requirements.txt
 ```

+If you encounter an error when running the `make_predictions.py` Python script below claiming that it can't open a library, this is most likely because you don't have CuDNN installed.
+To fix that, download the installer from here and the run it: <https://developer.nvidia.com/rdp/cudnn-archive> [Nvidia account required]

-(side note: if you have access to the University's Viper HPC, the process is slightly different.
-Get in touch with the Viper support team they can explain the process.)
+(side note: if you have access to the University's Viper HPC, the process is slightly different on there.
+Get in touch with the Viper support team and they can explain the process.)

 ### Step 4: Making predictions
 Now that we have our dependencies installed, we can look at running the codebase.
 Let's take a quick look at the files you'll see when you first look at the example code.